yh009/mips_cpu/README.md

 # File Structure
 All of our files for this project are contained within the folder modules.
 Everything can be done from there.
-There is not an abundant amount of further documentation because we took steps to insure that our code is well-organized and well-commented, but if there is any further documentation, it is contained in the docs folder.
+There is not an abundant amount of further documentation because we took steps to insure that our code is well-organized and well-commented.
+Any further documentation, such as our Team Contract and Progress Report, is contained in the docs folder.

 # Pipelined MIPS CPU
 This is a simulation of a pipelined CPU written in Verilog.
 The system reads from